 How to Make Dried Natto Snack using Microwave Oven

-“Natto (納豆)” is a well recognized Japanese superfood packed with nutrients.
-But despite that, many people can’t eat the fermented soybeans because of its stringy, slimy consistency.
+“Natto (納豆)” is a well-recognized Japanese superfood packed with nutrients.
+But despite that, many people can’t eat the fermented soybeans mainly because of their stringy, slimy consistency.

-In recent years, the Japanese dried Natto snack can be bought even on online shopping sites outside Japan, so you might have already tried it.
+In recent years, the Japanese soy snack can also be bought online outside of Japan, so you might have already tried it.

 Dried Natto Snack Recipe using Microwave Oven

-Today I made the dried Natto snack following the directions of this recipe from Rakuten, which I share this time with photos.
+Since today I actually made the soy snack following the directions of this recipe from Rakuten, for people who are interested, I will share the making process with photos.

 By the way, according to this Japanese site, Nattokinaze contained in Natto beans, which is effective in preventing thrombus formation, is weak to heat.

-Therefore when you cook Natto beans with a microwave oven, you couldn’t expect health benefits from Nattokinaze.
+Therefore when you cook Natto beans with a microwave oven, you couldn’t expect health benefits from Nattokinase.
 However, even in that case, you can take other nutrients.

-So even if you don’t like regular sticky Natto beans, you will definitely like the dried Natto snack.
-In addition, the Natto snack will also be a nice treat for your children.
+So even if you don’t like ordinary sticky Natto beans, you will definitely like the Natto snack.
+What is more, it will also be a nice treat for your children.